MarkBind/markbind/docs/userGuide/troubleshooting.md

 </span>
 ```

-The table specified by the markdown syntax above will be rendered as a block-level element, which will be included in a inline span element.
+The table specified by the Markdown syntax above will be rendered as a block-level element, which will be included in a inline span element.
 This makes the HTML output invalid.

 <panel header="Underlying Error (Example)" type="seamless">